hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 ### 2. Create a new wallet

-The wallet can be created using a `POST /wallets` endpoint.
+Create a wallet using a `POST /wallets` endpoint.
-This wallet is going to act as a container for the tenant's assets (DIDs, VCs, Connections, etc.).
+This wallet will be a container for the tenant's assets (DIDs, VCs, Connections, etc.).
-The wallet seed may be provided during the wallet creation or omitted to let the Agent generate one randomly.
+Provide a wallet seed during the wallet creation or let the Agent generate one

 ```bash